coper101/Data-Pill-Help/index.md

 <a id="widget-blank"></a>
 #### Q: Why My Widget is Blank / Black?
 On iOS 17, the widget may turn black after updating the app.
-This is bug on iOS we couldn't resolve.
-To fix this for the meantime, restart your device or add or remove the widget from the homescreen.
+This is a bug on iOS we couldn't resolve.
+To fix this for the meantime, restart your device or remove and add the widget in the homescreen.

 ---